Amphetamine (central nervous system stimulant)

 What are Amphetamines?

-Amphetamines are human-made drugs with a bitter taste and usually come as a white, greyish white, pale pink, or yellow powder, and sometimes as a brightly colored tablet.
+Amphetamines are human-made drugs with a bitter taste and usually come as a white, greyish white, pale pink, or yellow powder, and sometimes as a brightly coloured tablet.
 Amphetamines can be snorted, swallowed, injected, dissolved in a drink, or smoked.

-These substances have only limited medical application because of their abuse and harm potential.
+These substances have only limited medical applications because of their abuse and harm potential.
 In Canada, they are used to treat narcolepsy, attention-deficit hyperactivity disorder (ADHD), and Parkinson’s.

 They are manufactured by pharmaceutical companies for medical use, while illegal labs manufacture most for non-medical purposes.
 Amphetamines, also referred to as amphetamine-type stimulants (ATS), were developed in the 1920s to treat depression and obesity, but stringent controls have greatly reduced medical use in Canada.

 These substances are powerful stimulants with effects similar to cocaine.
 At low doses, they generally include increased alertness and energy, a feeling of well-being, decreased appetite, rapid heartbeat and breathing.
 Increased blood pressure, sweating, dilated pupils, and dry mouth is also present.
 A person may become talkative, restless or excited, or may feel powerful, superior, aggressive or hostile, or may behave in a bizarre, repetitive fashion.

 Appearance and Use;